-The Diversity, Equity, and Inclusion Team of the League of Women Voters of Berkeley, Albany, Emeryville thanks our national League for standing against systemic racism in its myriad forms.
+The League of Women Voters of Berkeley, Albany, Emeryville thanks our national League for standing against systemic racism in its myriad forms.
 We too mourn the incomprehensible loss of life at the hands of police officers who choose to use their power to dehumanize and take the lives of countless unarmed African Americans and other people of color.
 Please read our CEO Virginia Kase’s letter, as we work to peacefully support anti-racist work nationally in multiracial coalition that spurs institutional change.

 May 29, 2020